zshoorbajee/reddit-movie-comments-nlp/README.md

 ### Dataset

 Movie fans do the type of commentary that Cinedistance is looking for everyday in places like the [Reddit community r/movies](reddit.com/r/movies).
 On **r/movies**, Reddit users share news and opinions about movies.
 Additionally, for most major movies that come out, the subreddit hosts an official discussion of the movie.
-These official discussions contains text data that can be the basis to train an ML model to predict IMDb scores.
+These official discussions contain text data that can be the basis to train an ML model to predict IMDb scores.

 Reddit has an API that allows developers to scrape such information.
 The [PRAW library](https://praw.readthedocs.io/) simplifies this, acting as a wrapper for the API.
 Using PRAW, I scraped from r/movies the **highest-voted 100 comments of as many official movie discussions still indexed on Reddit**.
 Some discussions had fewer than 100 comments.
 I also downloaded [freely available ratings  data from IMDb](https://www.imdb.com/interfaces/) and matched scores to r/movies discussions.